-I founded an angel-backed startup called Weava, a research tool for students to highlight, organize, and create their research documents all in one place.
-I designed, monetized, and scaled the productivity tool to 200k registered users from 200+ educational institutions in 50+ countries, and gained a crowd of happy paying students, teachers, and schools.
-Later, I sold the company to upscale the product to law schools and organizations.
+I founded Weava, a research tool for students to highlight, organize, and create their research documents all in one place.
+Together with our team, we designed, monetized, and scaled the productivity tool to half a million registered users from 200+ educational institutions in 50+ countries, and gained thousands of happy paying schools, teachers, and students.
+I later exited the company to one of my investors who is currently running the company with his team to further accelerate user adoption in schools.

 Weava was featured in Lifehacker.jp, Australian technology magazine TechLife, TekCrispy, and in schools from Alibama's Madison City Schools' website to Harvard University Cabot Science Library.
 It was also selected as #1 Product of the Day on Product Hunt and in the top featured banner of Google's Chrome App Store.